The Sound and the Fur(r)y Part 2: What the Hell Happens on the Third Floor?

 “You don’t head into the jungles of Vietnam wearing a pink leisure suit unless you want to be the first one shot,” she said.
-“You smear some camouflage paint on your face and don fatigues.
-These furries, they can smell an impostor.
-Wear this,” she said, handing me a headband with small leather cat ears and a small tuft of fur in the middle.
-It was exactly what a woman would wear on Halloween as part of her slutty Cat Woman outfit, and I was reluctant to ingratiate myself to a convention center populated with mostly grown men dressed as stuffed animals, but Hayley was right: desperate times call for desperate measures, and there was no telling how they might react to an outsider in their midst on what amounted to their holiest of days.
+“No, you smear camouflage paint on your face and don fatigues.
+These furries can smell an impostor.
+Wear this,” she said, and handed me a headband with small leather cat ears and a small tuft of fur in the middle.
+It was exactly what a woman would wear on Halloween as part of her slutty Cat Woman outfit, and I was reluctant to ingratiate myself to a convention center populated with mostly grown men dressed as stuffed animals, but Hayley was right: Desperate times call for desperate measures, and there was no telling how they might react to an outsider in their midst on what amounted to their holiest of days.

-With no better options, I acquiesced and placed the headband on my head, and I kept it there for the duration of our mission together.
+With no better options, I placed the headband on my head and kept it there for the duration of our mission together.
 As Hayley had foretold, it suitably cloaked my civilian appearance so that our subjects regarded me as one of their own.

-Our glasses emptied, we headed toward the elevators, and because no badges or passkeys were needed to access the elevators or pass between floors, our mission seemed disappointingly, though ultimately deceptively easy.
+Our glasses now emptied, we headed toward the elevators.
+Because no badges or passkeys were needed to access the elevators or pass between floors, our mission seemed disappointingly, though deceptively easy.

 When we disembarked at the third floor, we were greeted with a surprising stillness.
 Turning to our left, we saw a row of conference rooms, and we approached them with cautious anticipation, hoping to find untold debaucheries just beyond their doors.